ybakos/zuvuya-compositor/README.md

 ```

 All right, we've got a compositor.
 It's important to note that, while we
-describe the server as "a compositor", we're using that term in a more
+describe Wayland display servers as "compositors", we're using that term at a
+high level.
+We call Wayland display servers "compositors" because, unlike
+other architectures, a Wayland display server is also responsible for doing
-general sense.
-In a more specific sense, the `wl_compositor` is the component
+the compositing.
+In a more specific sense, the `wl_compositor` is the
-within our "compositor" that is truly responsible for combining the contents
+component within our "compositor" that is truly responsible for combining the
-of multiple surfaces into a single displayable output (the
+contents of multiple surfaces into a single displayable output (the
 framebuffer).

 But then, what is a "surface?"

-### Step 4
+### Step 6

 TODO Surfaces, attaching buffer to surface, etc.